-Statutes, Mission and Mandate
+Statutes, Mission and Values

 With an original foundation in 1795, St. Patrick’s College, Maynooth is, since 1896, a Pontifical University, dedicated to the disciplines of philosophy and theology.